 Dana L. Robert

-Dr. Robert is Truman Collins Professor of World Christianity and History of Mission, and Director of the Center for Global Christianity and Mission.
+Dr. Robert is William Fairfield Warren Distinguished Professor, and Director of the Center for Global Christianity and Mission.
 Her research and teaching interests span mission history, World Christianity, and mission theology.
 An Editor of the journal Church History, during 2016-17 she was a Henry Luce III Fellow in Theology, and Senior Research Fellow at the Leibniz Institute of European History in Mainz, Germany.
 She is a Member of the American Academy of Arts and Sciences.
 In 2017, she received the Lifetime Achievement Award from the American Society of Missiology.
+She has mentored over 80 doctoral students who serve in academic and ecclesial positions worldwide.
 Her books include Faithful Friendships: Embracing Diversity in Christian Community (2019); African Christian Biography: Stories, Lives, and Challenges (2018); Joy to the World!: Mission in the Age of Global Christianity (2010); Christian Mission: How Christianity Became a World Religion (2009, now in its twelfth printing); Converting Colonialism: Visions and Realities in Mission History, 1706-1914 (2008); Christianity: A Social and Cultural History (co-author, 1997), and the now classic American Women in Mission: A Social History of Their Thought and Practice (1997).
-She is on the Editorial Committee for the award-winning digital humanities project Dictionary of African Christian Biography (www.dacb.org) and the Journal of African Christian Biography.
+She is on the Editorial Committee for the award-winning digital humanities project Dictionary of African Christian Biography and the Journal of African Christian Biography.
 An active lay United Methodist, in 2019 she spoke at the 150th anniversary of the United Methodist Women.
-In addition to STH, she is a faculty member in African Studies and the Graduate Division of Religious Studies.
+In addition to STH, she is a faculty member in African Studies.
 Robert received her BA from Louisiana State University and her MA, MPhil, and PhD from Yale University.

 Christian Mission: Foundations, Issues and Practices